-The CS Blog – Expert Interviews, Professional Advocacy & Research in Counseling
+CS Features – Expert Interviews, Guides, Professional Advocacy & Research in Counseling

 Joining a counseling profession is about more than understanding licensing requirements and reading step-by-step guides.
 This is a profession committed to continued education, listening, and learning.
 To be a successful counselor or therapist, you have to be engaged with and aware of the larger conversations in the community.

-Whether you are just starting your counseling career or already working in the field, the CS blog covers topics relevant to you.
+Whether you are just starting your counseling career or already working in the field, CS features cover topics relevant to you.
 It holds scholarship and resource guides, expert interviews, tips for avoiding burnout and compassion fatigue, discussions of the latest academic research, and detailed analyses of the most pressing advocacy issues within counseling professions.
 Overall, we bring you into the conversation around the biggest issues in counseling and professions today.

 “School counseling is 100-plus years old,” says Eric Sparks, EdD, Deputy Executive Director for ASCA.
 “Starting as vocation guidance in the early 1900s, school counseling has shifted from a job position to a service and finally to an organized K-12 schoolwide program that improves outcomes for all students.”